soutar/hyperterm-summon/README.md

 ## Installation

-Use the hyper command, bundled with your Hyper app, to install hyperterm-summon by entering the following into Hyper:
+Use the Hyper CLI, bundled with your Hyper app, to install hyperterm-summon by entering the following into Hyper:

 ```bash